 One last thing I’d like to point out is that moving over to HTTPS may delete your social media share counts.
 Why?
 Because your website with HTTPS is considered a brand new website.

 I do believe that some social media share tools have jumped into this and implemented a fix, or perhaps a hack, to prevent this from happening.
-One of these plugins is Social Pug, but I’m sure there are others too.
+One of these plugins is Grow, but I’m sure there are others too.

 If social share counts is important to you, it’s best to dive a little deeper into this.